Online Energy Minimization Under A Peak Age of Information Constraint: Arbitrary Packet Sizes

-If in addition to packets having arbitrary sizes, it is required that each generated packet has to be transmitted, then the offline optimal policy $\pi^\star$ no longer has this advantage (i.e., $\pi^\star$ cannot avoid transmitting large sized packets).
-In fact, if the packets are required to be transmitted on First-Come-First-Serve (FCFS) basis\footnote{In context of AoI, transmitting packets on FCFS basis is meaningful because receiving an old packet out of order is generally not useful.}, then a causal transmission policy with bounded competitive ratio can be obtained for particular power functions $P(s)$ as follows. \begin{theorem} In the optimization problem \eqref{eq:objective} with deadline constraint \eqref{eq:deadline-constraint} and arbitrary packet sizes, if an additional FCFS constraint is imposed and all packets have to be delivered to the monitor, then for power function $P(s)=s^\alpha$ $(\alpha>1)$, the competitive ratio of Algorithm \ref{algo:LOYDS} has competitive ratio at most $\alpha^\alpha$. \end{theorem} \begin{IEEEproof} To prove Theorem \ref{thm:LOYDS-CR}, we model the optimization problem \eqref{eq:objective} with deadline constraint \eqref{eq:deadline-constraint} and FCFS constraint, as an equivalent job scheduling problem, and use the existing results \cite{bansal2007speed} for job scheduling problems to conclude the proof.
+The second result of Theorem \ref{thm:arbitrary-packet-size} implies that if the packet sizes can vary arbitrarily, then the competitive ratio of any causal policy is unbounded.
+This is primarily because unlike causal policies, an optimal offline policy $\pi^\star$ knows the generation time of all the packets in advance.
+Therefore, $\pi^\star$ can avoid transmitting large size packets, while satisfying the peak AoI constraint \eqref{eq:constraint}.
+If in addition to packets having arbitrary sizes, it is required that each generated packet has to be transmitted, then the optimal offline policy $\pi^\star$ no longer has this advantage (i.e., $\pi^\star$ cannot avoid transmitting large sized packets).
+In fact, if the packets are required to be transmitted on First-Come-First-Serve (FCFS) basis\footnote{In context of AoI, transmitting packets on FCFS basis is meaningful, because receiving an old packet out of order, in general, is not useful.}, then a causal transmission policy with bounded competitive ratio can be obtained for particular power functions $P(s)$ as follows. \begin{theorem} In the optimization problem \eqref{eq:objective} with deadline constraint \eqref{eq:deadline-constraint} and arbitrary packet sizes, if an additional FCFS constraint is imposed and all packets have to be delivered to the monitor, then for power function $P(s)=s^\alpha$ $(\alpha>1)$, the competitive ratio of Algorithm \ref{algo:LOYDS} has competitive ratio at most $\alpha^\alpha$. \end{theorem} \begin{IEEEproof} To prove Theorem \ref{thm:LOYDS-CR}, we model the optimization problem \eqref{eq:objective} with deadline constraint \eqref{eq:deadline-constraint} and FCFS constraint, as an equivalent job scheduling problem, and use the existing results \cite{bansal2007speed} for job scheduling problems to conclude the proof.

 When all the packets generated in interval $[0,T]$ are to be transmitted on FCFS basis, at the instant the node begins to transmit a packet $i$ (generated at time $t_i<T$), the latest packet delivered to the monitor is packet $i-1$.
 Hence, the deadline for packet $i$ is always $d_{i-1}=t_{i-1}+D$.
 So, each packet $i$ can be considered as a job that needs to be processed before the deadline $d_{i-1}$, such that the overall energy consumption is minimized.
+Note that for any two distinct packets $i$ and $j$ with generation times $t_i$ and $t_j$, respectively, if $t_i<t_j$, then $t_{i-1}<t_{j-1}$ (packets are indexed in increasing order of their generation time).
+Therefore, when $t_i<t_j$, the deadline $d_i<d_j$, i.e., the deadline for the packet that is generated first, is earlier in time.
+Hence, Algorithm \ref{algo:LOYDS}, which at any time $t$, transmits the packet with earliest deadline, always transmits packets in FCFS order.

 This equivalent job scheduling problem is a special case of the problem considered in \cite{yao1995scheduling}, and when the power function is $P(s)=s^\alpha$ ($\alpha>1$), \cite{bansal2007speed} showed that for the problem in \cite{yao1995scheduling}, Algorithm \ref{algo:LOYDS} has competitive ratio at most $\alpha^\alpha$ (irrespective of packet sizes). \end{IEEEproof}